 - Have a lifetime brand inspection.
 The inspection number must be written on the passport.

-- Prior to Travel you must call Montana for an import permit (this applies to Montana origin horses and horses traveling to Montana).
+- Prior to Travel you must submit an application which can be found here along with a fee of $5.00 per horse (this applies to Montana origin horses and horses traveling to Montana).
 Before obtaining the permit you must provide:

 - Lifetime brand inspection number